Kitae360/Stock_Game/project proposal.md

 ## Abstract

-In this game, users are able to invest virtual money into the NASDAQ stock markets.
-Users are able to buy, sell stocks, check the bank account and the stock account, and check list of stocks in the NASDAQ and the price movement of the chosen stock.
+Users will be able to invest virtual money into the NASDAQ stock market.
+In this game, users will be able to make transaction and select and display the price data

 ## Background